vishaldhole173/pro-stream-documentation/Technical/CloudFront-Distributions/cloudfront-security.md

 - Signature
 - Key-Pair-Id

 CloudFront assumes that URLs that contain any of those query string parameters are signed URLs, and therefore won't look at signed cookies.

-[Read more](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/private-content-choosing-signed-urls-cookies.html).
+<a href="https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/private-content-choosing-signed-urls-cookies.html" target="_blank">Read More...</a>

 ## Secure Media Stream using CloudFront signed URLs